 2 fruit, 4 lean meat

-1/2 cup fresh cilantro
+1/2 cup tightly packed fresh cilantro

-1/2 cup 100% orange juice (from 1 orange)
+1/2 cup 100% orange juice (juice from 1 medium orange)

-1/4 cup lemon juice (from 1 to 2 lemons)
+1/4 cup fresh lemon juice (from 1 to 2 medium lemons)

-1/4 cup lime juice (from 2 to 3 times)
+1/4 cup fresh lime juice (from 2 to 3 medium limes)

 1 teaspoon ground cumin

-1 teaspoon dried oregano
+1 teaspoon dried oregano, crumbled

 Cooking in Color